About

 During a shamanic session, in groups or individual sessions, the practitioner comes into a space that is highly conscious and aware.
 A trained practitioner should be able to divide their attention between the spirit world and physical world, ensuring that the person engaged in the process is comfortable and protected on both the physical and spiritual planes.
 Shamanic sessions, held with integrity, provide a very safe and protected spiritual container.

-What are the benefits of a Shamanism in our modern world?
+What are the benefits of Shamanism in our modern world?

-In today's world, connection with our true self is needed most as humans have become more disconnected than ever, evident by the poor state of the planet's resources, human discomfort and disease, nature destruction, rapidly changing weather conditions and animal extinction rates.
-Shamanic healing expands your consciousness, reconnects your interconnectivity with the cosmos, unravels discomfort and provides valuable insights into individual life circumstances.
+In today's world, connection with our true self is needed most as humans have become more disconnected than ever, evident by the declining health of the planet, human discomfort and disease, nature destruction, rapidly changing weather conditions and animal extinction rates.
+Shamanic healing expands consciousness, reconnects interconnectivity with the cosmos, unravels discomfort and provides valuable insights into individual life circumstances.
 People report rapid change in the issue they have come to heal and gain peace, hope and clarity for the next steps in their life.

 Shamanism isn't about the past, living in a cave and foraging for food, it is evolving and organic and provides current guidance and support in today's world for today's imbalances on the Earth and within our being.